Last Updated: October 18, 2020

 - To facilitate social sharing functionality that you choose to use.

-- We will engage in this activity with your consent or where we have a legitimate interest.
+We will engage in this activity with your consent or where we have a legitimate interest to fulfill your contract.

 Analysis of Personal Information for business reporting and providing personalized services.

-- To analyze or predict our users’ preferences in order to prepare aggregated trend reports on how our digital content is used, so we can improve our Services.
+- To analyze or predict our users’ preferences in order to prepare aggregated trend reports on how our digital content is used, so we can improve our website(s) and Services.

 - To better understand you, so that we can personalize our interactions with you and provide you with information and/or offers tailored to your interests.

-- To better understand your preferences so that we can deliver content via our Services that we believe will be relevant and interesting to you.
+- To better understand your preferences so that we can deliver content via our website(s) and Services that we believe will be relevant and interesting to you.

-- We will provide personalized services either with your consent or because we have a legitimate interest.
+We will perform analyses based on our legitimate interest to fulfill your contract, and performance of the contract.
+We will provide personalized services either with your consent or because we have a legitimate interest to fulfill your contract.